You’ve been phubbing!

 And if you’re looking for more tips on how to have deep and meaningful conversations, check out my Deep Conversations Guide where I share more tips on how to get beyond small talk and I even included a “Small Talk Cheatsheet” with conversation starters that you can simply copy and use in your next conversation.

-What can you do if you’re friend is phubbing you?
+What can you do if your friend is phubbing you?

-That’s probably content for a whole new blog post, but here are my top 3 suggestions that I crowdsourced from my Facebook community inside the ASK DEEP QUESTIONS MOVEMENT.
+That’s probably content for a whole new blog post, but here are my top 3 suggestions that I crowdsourced from my community:

 - Set a good example and remember to leave your phone in your bag when you’re hanging out with your loved ones.
 Maybe even make it obvious when you do so at the beginning of your meeting.